zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/Ethanol_Precipitation/Ethanol_Precipitation.md

 12. Remove supernatant with a 200 μL pipette; evaporate remaining ethanol in a 37°C heat block.
 Do not do this for too long because overdrying the pellet can make it difficult to resuspend.

-13. Resuspend pellet in desired volume of water or TE buffer
+13. Resuspend pellet in desired volume of water or TE buffer.